-Group Bezeq Cellcom (a) Partner (b) HOT (c) Cellular telephony Pelephone Cellcom Partner Hot Mobile Fixed-line telephony Bezeq Bezeq International Cellcom Netvision Partner 012 Smile HOT Telecom Internet services (fixed-line / cellular) Bezeq Pelephone Bezeq International Cellcom Netvision Partner 012 Smile HOT Telecom HOT-Net International calls Bezeq International Netvision 012 Smile Hot Mobile Multi-channel television DBS - - HOT Broadcasts
+Group Bezeq Cellcom (a) Partner (b) HOT (c) Cellular telephony Pelephone Cellcom Partner Hot Mobile Fixed-line telephony Bezeq Bezeq International Cellcom Netvision Partner 012 Smile HOT Telecom Internet services (fixed-line / cellular) Bezeq Pelephone Bezeq International Cellcom Netvision Partner 012 Smile HOT Telecom HOT-Net International calls Bezeq International Netvision 012 Smile Hot Mobile Multi-channel television DBS 11 Cellcom - HOT Broadcasts

 - A. Cellcom Group To the best of the Company's knowledge, Cellcom Group provides communications services through Cellcom, which is a public company (belonging to IDB Group), and Netvision, a wholly owned subsidiary of Cellcom.
-These companies provide cellular telephony services (including cellular Internet), fixed-line telephony on its own infrastructure, transmission and data communication services for business customers through Cellcom's own transmission network, ISP services, international call services and fixed-line telephony services using VoB technology. - B. Partner Group To the best of the Company's knowledge, Partner Group provides communication services through Partner, a public company, and 012 Smile, a wholly owned subsidiary of Partner and its subsidiary 012 Cellcom.
-Partner Group provides cellular telephony services (including cellular Internet), transmission and data communications, ISP services, and fixed-line telephony services in VoB technology. - C. HOT Group To the best of the Company's knowledge, HOT Group (which is controlled by Mr. Patrick Drahy), owns a cable infrastructure which is deployed nationwide, and it provides multi-channel television services though HOT; fixed-line cellular telephony services through HOT Mobile (a wholly owned subsidiary of HOT), Internet infrastructure and transmission and data communications services through HOT Telecom, as well as Internet access (ISP), by means of HOT-Net, subject to structural separation limitations between HOT-Net and HOT and HOT Telecom, and to restrictions on marketing joint bundles that include Internet access services of HOT-Net (among the limitations are an obligation to market bundles that correspond to competing ISPs, and an obligation to sell the ISP services separately and on the same terms as they are sold when part of the bundle (unbundling).
+These companies provide cellular telephony services (including cellular Internet), fixed-line telephony on its own infrastructure, transmission and data communication services for business customers through Cellcom's own transmission network, ISP services, international call services and fixed-line telephony services using VoB technology.
+In December 2014, Cellcom launched an Internet-based television (OTT) service which includes VOD services, internet content and the integration of the Idan+ channels. - B. Partner Group To the best of the Company's knowledge, Partner Group provides communication services through Partner, a public company, and 012 Smile, a wholly owned subsidiary of Partner and its subsidiary 012 Cellcom.
+Partner Group provides cellular telephony services (including cellular Internet), transmission and data communications, ISP services, and fixed-line telephony services in VoB technology. - C. HOT Group To the best of the Company's knowledge, HOT Group (which is controlled by Mr. Patrick Drahi), owns a cable infrastructure which is deployed nationwide, and it provides multi-channel television services though HOT; fixed-line cellular telephony services through HOT Mobile (a wholly owned subsidiary of HOT), Internet infrastructure and transmission and data communications services through HOT Telecom, as well as Internet access (ISP), by means of HOT-Net, subject to structural separation limitations between HOT-Net and HOT and HOT Telecom, and to restrictions on marketing joint bundles that include Internet access services of HOT-Net (among the limitations are an obligation to market bundles that correspond to competing ISPs, and an obligation to sell the ISP services separately and on the same terms as they are sold when part of the bundle (unbundling).

 Likewise, limitations were imposed separating the structure of HOT Mobile from that of HOT Telecom and HOT Broadcasting, including full segregation of management, as well as the separation of assets and employees.
-Hot Mobile was prohibited from transferring commercial information (including customers) to HOT Telecom and HOT Broadcasting, or from receiving such information.
+Hot Mobile was prohibited from transferring commercial information (including about customers) to HOT Telecom and HOT Broadcasting, or from receiving such information.
 However, Mirs was permitted to offer and market HOT Telecom or HOT Broadcasting services that are not part of the joint bundles, and to transfer relevant information for this purpose.